ohlamonich/WS/README.md

 ## Pity System

-I don't know how HoyoVerse's algorithm is, so I tried to create mine as realistic as possible with the following points based on in-game wish details.
-I also use [GI Gacha Dataset](https://github.com/OneBST/GI_gacha_dataset) as reference on creating the wishing probability.

-> if you feel luckier when you roll in this simulator, I can tell you it's just a feeling, In the simulator you can do a thousand or more rolls without limit, In real games your wishes are limited by the game currencies, therefore more chance to get multiple \*5 item in this wish simulator

 1. Probability for \*4 item

    - 4* Item guaranteed at 10 roll and promoted *4 item guaranteed at 20 roll.